 For the past 10 years, IndyEast residents, major institutions and community partners have worked together to create a new story for our neighborhood.
 We have moved our community forward according to the ambitious, resident-created Quality of Life Plan.
 We are strong, organized and uniquely prepared to grow our neighborhood over the next decade.
 Together and with commitments from all levels of the City of Indianapolis, we are ready to invest the time, efforts and resources to fulfill our Promises.

-Check Out Our Latest Newsletters:
+Check Out Our Latest Newsletters and Updates:

 NEAR and Shepherd Open the New Minnie Hartmann Childcare Center, an Accumulation of 6 Years of Planning

 Near East Area Renewal (NEAR) and Shepherd Community Center celebrated the opening of the childcare portion of the Minnie Hartmann Childcare Center, part of a project that was an accumulation of six years of planning.
 The former IPS School #78, the now Minnie Hartmann Center is an intergenerational shared site with a new full-day childcare center, as well as 64 […]

 We are excited to announce the new opening of the Martingdale-Brightwood Public Library.
 This new building will replace the Brightwood Branch across the street, which has served the community since 1972.
 Located at 2434 N. Sherman Drive, the 15,000 square feet library hopes to increase “access to lifelong learning and mental recreation for neighbors of all ages,” said Amina Pierson […]

 One important component to Promise Zones across the nation, and the Indy East Promise Zone is the 5 AmeriCorps VISTAs positions granted to the lead organization every year: a cohort of young professionals that offer a year of public service in exchange for invaluable career development as well as further building capacity for the Promise Zone and their partners.
 This […]